-The essence of Customer Development is very simple: products are developed by the founder of the company, who gets out in front of the customers early and often wins.
+The essence of Customer Development is straightforward: products are developed by the founder of the company, who gets out in front of the customers early and often wins.

-The Customer Development method speeds up the process of searching for a business model and saves cash from being wasted.
+The Customer Development method speeds up searching for a business model and saves cash from being wasted.
 This gives the founder more opportunities to pivot, iterate, and succeed before the bank account runs dry.

 The main roles of the founder during the Customer Development method

-Here, the main roles of the founder in Customer Development:
+Here, the primary roles of the founder in Customer Development:

 - The founder develops a vision for the product and the business to be transformed into a series of business model hypotheses.